 Four-credit, SS1 courses emphasize ways of knowing in the social sciences, teach principles of quantitative thinking, and contain a laboratory component.

 Conversational ability in a second language is an increasingly valuable skill in a society that is more and more international and multicultural.
 Competence in a second language deepens understanding of the cultures in which that language is spoken and continues to be a mark of an educated person.

-Hope requires second-semester level competency or higher, which can be fulfilled by completing an FL2 course in one of the foreign languages offered by the Department of Modern and Classical Languages: Arabic, Chinese (Mandarin), Dutch, French, German, Greek, Japanese, Latin, Russian or Spanish.
+Hope requires second-semester level competency or higher, which can be fulfilled by completing an FL2 course in one of the foreign languages offered by the Department of World Languages and Cultures: Arabic, Chinese (Mandarin), Dutch, French, German, Greek, Japanese, Latin, Russian or Spanish.

 If you are placed into an upper-level language course and then successfully complete that course, you will be awarded additional credits for the lower-level courses you skipped, up to 16 credits.
 For example, if you have been placed into Fren 201 (third-semester level French) at Hope, when you successfully complete Fren 201, you will earn 4 credits for Fren 201, plus 8 additional credits for Fren 101 and Fren 102.

 - GLOBAL LEARNING (GLD and GLI)